orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 At this stage, we have the lab topology with running containerized routers.
-The only configuration they have is for the management access and credentials so that Orchestron can connect and send configuration.
+The only configuration they have is for the management access and credentials so that SORESPO can connect and send configuration.
 Otherwise, they are unconfigured.
 The Orcheston application is also running, but does not have any network or service intent configuration loaded.

-## Loading intent configuration into Orchestron
+## Loading intent configuration into SORESPO

 To configure the underlying routers and links, we load in the top-level XML configuration for the starting core network topology.
 This file describes the